Image source: Google

 - Under the report section in the tab on the top of your screen, in the predefined reports section under the other, there is a Performance Max campaign placement report.
 This gives you a very limited amount of data on what placements you showed up for outside of Google’s O&O inventory (Google Search, YouTube, etc).
 Here’s an example:

-- In your PMax campaign, there is a section called insights in the left side of your screen.
+- In your performance max campaigns, there is a section called insights in the left side of your screen.
 Currently this only gives you week over week or month over month insights on how your performance changed and the category of search terms that you appear for.
 Though you can change the data you see here, it’s substantially less data then what we currently have in search campaigns.

 - Limited Visibility – if this wasn’t clear from the first few points, then allow me to be very direct here.
 We aren’t getting as much information with Performance Max campaigns as we do with our prior campaign types.
 Search campaigns allow us to see what search queries we show up for, Display/YouTube campaigns show us the placements we should up for, and our prior campaigns give us performance based upon ad variations.
 In exchange for the benefits automation provides, you get less insight because Google’s automation is now handling it for us.